NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Casper Select Heat Dissipation Chart

 All that to say, if you describe yourself as “hot” or “warm” sleeper then the Casper Select likely won’t meet your cooling needs.
-However, those with more typical cooling needs should fine performance acceptable.
+However, those with more typical cooling needs should find performance acceptable.

 Sinkage Test